Meet the team

 The people listed below are the facilitators for this blog.
-We’ll be kicking off the discussion each month and moderating comments.
+We kick off the discussion each month and moderate comments.

 Like in a real-world book club, we thought it would be nice for you know a bit about us.
-Here are the introductions (you’ll notice that some of us are shyer than others!):
+Here’s are some brief profiles of a few of us!

 - Timothy: I’ll be chipping in most often on fantasy, sci-fi, historical works, and cookery-related posts.
 I’m a published writer, so I’ll also be commenting on our writers’ events and resources.
 I’m one of the technology nerds, so I’ll be bringing you odd bits of computery goodness, like episodic audio fiction.